* Page 10 *

 It started as an Oldies/AC station as "Sold Gold 'FMV - The Tri-State Gold Mine" and "Golden FMV FM".

-The original morning jock was Fred Messick (later "Chucky B" Betteyman), Steve Crocker was the news director, and Rod Wolfe was PD.
+The original morning jock was Fred Messick (later "Chucky B" Betteyman), Steve Crocker was the news director, and Rod Wolfe was the original PD.

 Sy Marsh handled weekends, as well as recording a majority of the automation tapes that the station ran.